-Then, I started finding other quiet times when I was “stuck” in one place with no free hands: cleaning dishes, feeding a bottle to my daughter, folding laundry, riding a stationary bike at the gym, etc.
+Then, I started finding other quiet times when I was “stuck” in one place with no free hands: cleaning dishes, holding a sleeping baby, folding laundry, riding a stationary bike at the gym, etc.

 Of course, there’s no need to be zealous.
 Enjoy the quiet.
 Listen to Tchaikovsky.
 Talk to people.
 But make your default be listening to books.